 Composite systems can be expensive, but they’re incredibly easy to install.
 They are a great DIY deck.
 They come in kits complete with brackets and spindle holes already drilled in them.
 With a few basic tools and some gumption, you could be installing a composite deck railing system that will last for a very long time.

 There are a lot of designs to choose from, and if you don’t want to purchase a full kit, you can piece a system together using wood, metal, or other materials in conjunction with the composite handrails or posts.

-6. Vinyl or PVC Railing Ideas
+6. Exploring Vinyl and PVC

 The benefit of using a PVC or vinyl railing is that they’re generally less expensive than a composite railing system.
 Also, because vinyl expands and contracts quite a bit with temperature, many of the systems attempt to hide the joints.
 This means the actual installation is a little easier than a precise metal or wood railing job.

-7. Rustic Railing Ideas
+7. Embrace Rustic Charm

 What makes rustic railings so great is the fact that you can use so many different materials to make up the field, or spindle area, of your railing.
 Metal fencing panels, tree branches, or live edge slabs all make great choices for use in a rustic railing.

 8. Modern and Contemporary Possibilities

 The style of your home can play a part in determining the design you choose for deck railing.
 Farmhouses and colonial homes will look best with a traditional style, while a contemporary home requires a more modern approach.